Parts one and two of this journey can be found here: https://keystoneelderlaw.com/elder-care-

 Bill was thrilled with the care that Sue received and visited her nearly every day.
 With the help of Keystone’s care coordinator, he participated actively with Sue’s quarterly care plan meetings.
 Sue stabilized at Regal, where she was reasonably happy and well-liked by the staff.

 After a year of living without Sue’s cheerful presence in his house, Bill became increasingly lonely and depressed.
 A chronic disease that had given Bill occasional trouble before Sue’s stroke started to flare up.
 It negatively affected his balance and mobility, and he felt increasingly frail.

 Bill asked the elder care guide if he could share his house with his son’s family, and whether this would cause any Medicaid eligibility issues for Sue.
-Next week, in part four of five, we will explain the creative housing solution that the elder law attorney helped Bill to manage.
+Next week, in part four of seven, we will explain the creative housing solution that the elder law attorney helped Bill to manage.